martin-foka/supabase-models/README.md

 > [!NOTE]
-> Constraint parsing is continuously improving.
-Please open an issue with examples of constraints you'd like to see supported!
+> Constraint parsing is still work in progress.
+If something doesn't work as expected or you need other constraint types, please [open an issue](https://github.com/martin-foka/supabase-models/issues).

 ## CLI Reference